ddhartma/Recommendation-Engines/README.md

     all_recs = all_recommendations(10)
     ```

-## Content-based Recommendations
+# Content-based Recommendations
-- If there are only a few users, it could be impossible to find similar users
+- The idea here is to recommend similar items to the ones you liked before.
+The system first finds the similarity between all pairs of articles and then uses the articles most similar to the articles already evaluated by a user to generate a list of recommendations.
-- How to make recommendations then? --> Use ***Content-based Recommendations***
+- When to use?
+For example when there are only a few users.
+For example with collaborative filtering it could be impossible to find similar users.
-- Remember: In collaborative filtering, you are using the ***connections of users and items*** (as you did before).
-In content based techniques, you are using ***information about the users and items, but not connections*** (hence the usefulness when you do not have a lot of internal data already available to use).
+- Remember: In collaborative filtering, you are using the ***connections of users and items***.
+In content based techniques, you are using ***information about the users and items, but not connections***.

     ![image4]